 On that day, provided it wasn’t raining, we would invite a people to circle the rocks that defined the medicine wheel, then to pass the smudge bowl while someone beat a native drum slowly and softly.
 Smudging is an ancient cleansing tradition: a person has a cloud of smoke wafted over their head and around their body from a bowl of smoldering herbs like dried sage.
 Just the smell can put someone into a quiet space of focus and sacred presence.
 Incense has its origins in other traditions for the same purpose.
 While I was enclosed by woods whose leaves were just beginning to change into autumn tones, by the browning of mature hay, and by the rich texture of earth and sky, I felt as if I was standing in Nature’s cathedral.
 My new awakening to feminine spirituality was being inspired by the simple resonance of standing in a circle with my feet firmly placed on the ground and my head warmed by the sun while surrounded by brothers and sisters of my heart.

 The ceremony was simple.
 We opened it by honoring the four directions: everyone faced east and the element of air, then south (fire), west (water), and finally the north (earth).
 We would sing and chant whatever anyone was inspired to initiate and then we closed the ritual by holding hands and honoring the circle we were all a part of.
 Afterward, we would join together in the yard behind my house and have a congenial potluck dinner.
 As years moved on and little kids got more involved, we shifted to celebrating in a makeshift medicine wheel we set up in my back yard.
 It was the best open flat location on our property and didn’t require the upkeep.
-We continued the practice of holding sweat lodges and moon lodges—all taught to us through the passing of these traditions from the medicine men and women who were inspired to do so.
+We continued the practice of holding sweat lodges and moon lodges—all traditions passed down from the medicine men and women who were inspired to do so.

 Later, as we created Blue Mountain School and hired our first teacher, Alwyn Moss, we learned about the Winter Solstice Spiral from the Waldorf Education tradition, itself based on an ancient Celtic ceremony.
-We did that at the school for many years and then carried it on at Zephyr.
+We did that at the school for many years and then carried it on at Zephyr (a community located between Roberson Mill Rd.
+SE and Hope Rd.
+SE).
 For a number of years a few of us would also do a Summer Solstice ceremony on Buffalo Mountain.
 In 1994 I was a part of a group of women in Floyd County who had the incredible opportunity to go to Chile and study with the Machis (medicine women) of the Mapuche—the natives of that land.
 We would honor our connection with them for years after by going up on the Buffalo and “drumming back the sun” on the Spring Equinox.

 As age and the needs of work drew our energy and attention, we have drifted away from many of these rituals.
-It fills my heart today to see a re-emergence of these traditions initiated by the next generation who have come to their own recognition of the sacredness of this earth and our need as human beings to nurture that bond in our own ways.
+It fills my heart today to see their re-emergence initiated by the next generation, who have come to recognize the sacredness of this earth and our need as human beings to nurture that bond in our own ways.

-The following are verses from some of the songs we sang together:
+The following are verses from some of our songs:

 The earth is our mother, we must take care of her